mechmotum/mechmotum.github.io/content/pages/jobs/mpc-bicycle-assist-experiments.rst

 of shortcomings in the hardware and experimental design.
 The goal of this project would be to alleviate those shortcomings and to perform a larger scale experiment to test the capabilities of the MPC based steering assist.

+See our paper on the topic for a description of the work you will build upon:

+   Model Predictive Control-based haptic steering assistance to enhance motor learning of a bicycling task: A pilot study, https://doi.org/10.31224/2811